 - In Ranma ˝, Pantyhosetaro had the misfortune of being named by Happosai due to his village's tradition of letting the person who helps deliver the child name them, and Happosai just happened to be nearby and (in a rare moment of altruism) decided to help his mother when she went into labor.
 He hates his name and seeks to defeat Happosai so he can get a new one, since Happosai refuses to change it otherwise.

 - His suggestion on what to change his name to?
 Awesometaro.

-- Isshin Matoi of Kill la Kill named the anti-Kiryuin organization he founded Nudist Beach, and while It Makes Sense in Context (clothing and those who make it in this world are very powerful) everyone who hears the name comments on how stupid it sounds.
-He also named an invention of his the "Rending Scissors", something mocked by an an opponent of his, and this tendency is said to be due to his habit of just naming things what they are.
+- Isshin Matoi of Kill la Kill named the anti-Kiryuin organization he founded Nudist Beach, and while It Makes Sense in Context (clothing and those who make it in this world are very powerful, so deliberately rejecting clothing is sticking it to the man) everyone who hears the name comments on how stupid it sounds.
+He also named an invention of his the "Rending Scissors", something mocked by an an opponent of his, and this tendency is said to be due to his habit of being Literal-Minded and just naming things what they are.
 He even gave his own daughter a name that can translate to "abandoned child" which is distressingly spot on once we learn her backstory, doubling as Foreshadowing.

 - In All-Star Batman & Robin, the Boy Wonder, Dick Grayson, age 12, tells The Goddamn Batman that "Batmobile" sounds lame.

 BatmanCrazy Steve visibly takes offense and tells Dick to shut up.
 Later he rants at Black Canary for making the same mistake.

 - In the "The Wake" storyline for Neil Gaiman's The Sandman series, some of The Endless create a golem and ask Delerium to name him.
 After Delerium's first suggestion, "Plippy Ploppy Cheese Nose", Death has to give her a little guidance in naming conventions.